The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 8 discovery calls a month.
 90 minutes of prep each.
 That's 12 hours monthly, 144 hours annually.

-You reclaim significant prep time every month.
+You reclaim over 10 hours every month.
 Over a year, across a full pipeline, that compounds into something that shows up on your P&L.

 Discovery Agenda Generation isn't a standalone feature.
 It's one step in a connected workflow inside Audity's Client Profile and Web Intelligence feature set.